goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 #Background
 \label{chap:background}

 This chapter introduces some of the main concepts, discussed in greater length throughout the thesis.
-The first section discusses binders in a $\lambda$-calculus, since the treatment of binders is the most involved/problematic part of a fully formal mechanization of a $\lambda$-calculus.
+The first section provides an overview of the different approaches to mechanizing binders in a $\lambda$-calculus, since the treatment of binders is the most involved/problematic part of a fully formal mechanization of a $\lambda$-calculus.
-The following section introduces the simply-typed $\lamy$ calculus along with a broad overview of the proof of confluence and important associated lemmas, which are discussed further in the following chapters.
+The next section then introduces the simply-typed $\lamy$ calculus along with a broad overview of the proof of confluence and important associated lemmas, which are discussed further in the following chapters.
-Lastly, we introduce the theory underpinning HOMC, namely intersection types for the $\lamy$ calculus and present the proofs of subject invariance for intersection types.
+Lastly, we introduce the theory underpinning HOMC, namely the intersection type system for the $\lamy$ calculus along with the proofs of subject invariance for intersection types.

 ##Binders
 \label{binders}